 In the process of our manual analysis, we came across a great difficulty to find out the reason behind each license inconsistency case.
 On one hand, it is difficult to find out from where a certain file in a project is imported when lacking enough information.
 On the other hand, it is also not a trivial task to decide which file is the original work when they are found in multiple projects.
-We tried to utilize creation date of the source files as the metric to decide which one is the original one.
-However, different ways of duplicating files have different influences on the creation date of that duplicated file.
-Pulling from a git repository or simply copy-and-pasting a file will override the creation date; extracting files from an archive file (such as a zip file) will not override the creation date.
-Thus we consider it not sufficient to decide the provenance of a file using the creation date only.
 These problems highlight the need for a method to find and maintain the provenance between applications.

-For future work, we will apply our tool to more open source projects and examine the proportion of each type of license inconsistency.
-With the increased number of projects, we believe that many more license inconsistency cases will be found.
+For future work, we will apply our tool to large numbers of open source projects and examine the proportion of each type of license inconsistency.
+With the increased number of projects, we believe that much more license inconsistency cases will be found.
 And we will try to make a quantitative evaluation of this tool.
 Furthermore, we will try to develop a method to help us analyze the history of each file, so that we can decide the safety of these inconsistencies efficiently.